zekicaneksi/Bomchess/README.md

-# Before Starting
+# The Journey

 ## How It All Started

 To put on my portfolio, i wanted to make a web application that would show my understanding of basics.
 I didn't want to do neither heavy backend nor heavy front end app.
 But not easy either.
 I kept thinking and came to the conclusion that a fully functional chess site would be best.

 I also wanted to document every step of the process from start to end.
 As of this moment, i have a notepad open and writing this and listening to Haul Away Joe by Topgallant Jack have nothing else.
+I will update this readme file as i progress.

 ## My Plan